 - supporting civil society advocacy for transparency and implementation of small pelagic fishery regulations

-Our focus is on Mauritania, Senegal and Guinea Bissau for improving knowledge of stocks and piloting critical sites, and all seven countries of the SRFC / CSRP for capacity building and advocacy.
+Our focus is on Mauritania, Senegal, the Gambia, Guinea, Guinea Bissau and Cabo Verde for improving knowledge on stocks and critical pilot sites, and all seven countries of the SRFC / CSRP for capacity building and advocacy.

 Focus on one of our partners